maniak-academy/f5-ansible-deployments/README.md

 The following repo is a collection of Imperative and Declarative Ansiple playbooks.
 I will continue to deploy more examples in the future

+## New Features
+* added ops/1.1-get-facts/vs.yaml: extract all the virutal server properties

 ## Declarative (AS3 NEW WAY)